http-wasm/http-wasm/http-handler/http-handler.md

 that accepts middleware plugins, such as [net/http][1] in Go.
 The host exports functions for accessing HTTP messages under the module name "http_handler".

-The overall process is the host calls the `handle` function exported by the guest.
+The overall process is the host calls the `handle_request` function exported by the guest.
 This may use host functions it imports to inspect or manipulate request or response properties.
-The guest decides whether to construct a response, or call `next`, to defer to the next middleware.
+The guest decides whether to construct a response, or return `next=1`, to proceed to the next handler on the host.
+If so, the host calls `handle_response` to allow the guest to inspect or manipulate the response.

 An example is routing middleware.
 In this case, the guest constructs an 302 response instead of calling the next handler to redirect a path that moved to